sagemath/sagewiki_to_gh-2022-10-10/OSCAS.md

 This page will survey open source computer algebra systems (OSCAS's).
+Some of this may appear as columns in [http://www.acm.org/sigsam/bulletin/ CCA].

 A ''computer algebra system'' (CAS) is a mathematical software package capable of symbolic manipulation.